gaopeng-eugene/gaopeng-eugene.github.io/README.md

 My name is Gao Peng, a second year Ph.D. student at Chinese University of Hong Kong supervised by [Hongsheng Li](http://www.ee.cuhk.edu.hk/~hsli/).
 Before that, I spent one year in Singapore, working with [Steven Hoi](http://stevenhoi.org/).
 I graduated from Zhe Jiang University.

-Thanks so much to my collorators: Hongsheng Li, Steven Hoi, Zekai Jiang and Shuang Li.
+Great thanks to my collaborators: Hongsheng Li, Steven Hoi, Zekai Jiang, Shuang Li and Jianping Shi.

 My research interest is in Reinforcement Learning and Deep Learning.